angelochu7-zz/my-lamp-docker/readme.md

 2. Download or clone the source code
 3. Unzip(if download) the source code
 4. Open the command prompt and change directory to the unzip source code folder **my-lamp-docker-master** .
 If it's cloned, you can skip this process.
+5. Edit the .env from the above folder to specify the timezone and PHP version.
-5. Type ***docker-compose up -d*** to start the LAMP stack on docker
+6. Type ***docker-compose up -d*** to start the LAMP stack on docker
-6. Type http://localhost:8080/phpinfo.php to verify php interpreter is working successfully.
+7. Type http://localhost:8080/phpinfo.php to verify php interpreter is working successfully.
 You should be able to see the php information in your browser
-7. Type http://localhost:8080/yourawesomeprojectname/ to access your project website
+8. Type http://localhost:8080/yourawesomeprojectname/ to access your project website
-8. To administer your database, type http://localhost:8080/phpmyadmin/ with username "**root**" and password "**passwdmysql**"
+9. To administer your database, type http://localhost:8080/phpmyadmin/ with username "**root**" and password "**passwdmysql**"
-9. Type ***docker-compose stop*** to stop the LAMP stack on docker
+10. Type ***docker-compose stop*** to stop the LAMP stack on docker

 ### FAQ
 Q: How do I read the log file for the web server, PHP interpreter and MySQL server?